DavidHearl/connect-four/README.md

 Initial testing was completed by myself, this was achieved through the following methods:

-- Passed the Code through the PEP8 linters and confirmed there was no issues
+- Passed the Code through the PEP8 linters and confirmed there were no issues
 - Used the error terminal in GitPod which used the flake8 linter
-- Gave invaild inputs to try and break the game:
+- Gave invalid inputs to try and break the game:
     - Inputted strings when integers were required
     - Tried to input a counter in a full column
 - Tested in the local terminal in GitPod